dcmartin/open-horizon/face/README.md

-# &#128663; `face` - Automated license plate reader
+# &#9786; `face` - Face-detection

-Provides license plate information as micro-service; updates periodically (default `0` seconds).
+Provides face detection information as micro-service; updates periodically (default `0` seconds).
 This service is built from the [OpenFACE](http://github.com/dcmartin/openface) software.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.

 ## Status